MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/Configure-trusted-certificates-on-RD-Connection-Broker-servers-and-clients.md

 1. Connect to the RDMS server in the Azure portal, using the Remote Desktop Connection client.

-   >[NOTE]
+   > [!NOTE]
-   > Certificate operations (Steps 2-4) will differ if you plan on using a certificate from a trusted root certification authority.
+   > Certificate operations (steps 2-4) will differ if you plan on using a certificate from a trusted root certification authority.

 2. Create and install self-signed certificates for the RD Connection Broker servers.
 (This procedure will differ if you're using certificates from a trusted certificate authority.)
     1. In Server Manager, click **Remote Desktop Services > Overview > Tasks > Edit Deployment Properties**.